Certificate A1: Key document for working in Europe

 What is an A1 certificate?

-An A1 certificate (also known as an A1 certificate) is a document confirming that an employee on a business trip abroad in the EU, EEA member states or Switzerland remains under the protection of his country's social security law.
+A travel certificate in the A1 format (also known as an A1 certificate) is a document confirming that an employee on a business trip abroad in the EU, EEA member states, or Switzerland remains under the protection of their home country's social security law.

 Who needs an A1 certificate?

-An A1 certificate is required for all employees temporarily assigned to foreign countries in the EU, EEA member states or Switzerland for business purposes.
+An A1 certificate is required for all employees temporarily sent to foreign countries in the EU, EEA member states, or Switzerland for business purposes.
 This includes:

 - Employees sent on business trips for business representations, meetings, and conferences

-- Employees working on projects or on contract assignments
+- Employees working on projects or on contract-based business trips

-- Employees receiving a pension or pension in the EU, EEA or Switzerland
+- Employees receiving a pension in the EU, EEA, or Switzerland

 - Provide the A1 certificate electronically through the appropriate payroll program or online

-- Apply for an A1 certificate.
-You need to apply to medical insurance, pension insurance, a professional community of professional utility services or to DVKA, depending on the specific case:
+- Apply for the A1 certificate.
+You need to apply to health insurance, pension insurance, a professional community of professional utility services, or to DVKA, depending on the specific case:

-- If the worker is insured within the country - apply to medical insurance, pension insurance or professional community of professional utility services.
+- If the employee is insured domestically - apply to health insurance, pension insurance, or a professional community of professional utility services.

 - If the A1 certificate is one-time - apply to DVKA.

-- If the A1 certificate is permanent - apply to medical insurance, pension insurance or professional community of professional utility services.
+- If the A1 certificate is permanent - apply to health insurance, pension insurance, or a professional community of professional utility services.

-What happens if I don't have an A1 certificate?
+What happens if I do not have an A1 certificate?

 If an employee does not have an A1 certificate, they may face: